Responsibility

 III.
 We are thoughtful about what can and cannot be estimated via people or technology

 And even though we’re being thoughtful about how to make this type of annotation responsibly, we won’t always get it right!
 Are we seeing two female friends playing with one of their babies or a lesbian couple playing with their baby?
 This type of annotation is hard for both people and AI models.
-But even if we get some fraction of them wrong, they’re wrong because they’re hard, not because we’re using harmful stereotypes to make annotations.
+But even if we get some fraction of them wrong, they’re wrong because they’re hard, not because we’re using stereotypes to make annotations.

-V. We are committed to building AI and ML models responsibly
+IV.
+We are committed to building AI and ML models responsibly

 The points above are really step 0 to building AI models responsibly.
 The next set of steps involve: